 The Audit and Finance Committee of the Board of Directors meets with management and the independent auditors to satisfy itself that management is properly discharging its financial reporting responsibilities.
 The Audit and Finance Committee also reports its findings to the Board of Directors for consideration in approving the Sufficiency Statement and its reporting submission to the Minister of Labour, Training and Skills Development (the "Minister") pursuant to Section 170 (1) of the WSIA.

-This report should be read in conjunction with the WSIB's consolidated financial statements and accompanying notes for the year ended December 31, 2020, and the audited Sufficiency Statement as at December 31, 2020.
+This report should be read in conjunction with the WSIB's unaudited condensed interim consolidated financial statements and accompanying notes as at and for the six months ended June 30, 2021 (the "unaudited interim consolidated financial statements").